 This recipe is the best shortbread I ever had!
 Filled with quince paste, it is unbelievable crunchy due to the genius idea of adding an egg yolk to the dough.
 Almost too good to be true it can be made in advance.

 I don't know if the name Hungarian shortbread has to do with the added egg yolk to the recipe, or the method, where the almost frozen dough is grated to create a different texture of what we're used to.

 - The peculiar step in this shortbread is that the dough has an egg yolk, which is fabulous for adding another layer of crunchiness to the baked square.
 You will see when you bite into it.
 It's awesome.

 - It's frozen and then grated, to make both the bottom and topping of this recipe (image below).
 The result is a lighter version of shortbread - if that can ever be said after reading the ingredients - but it's true.
 In spite of the sugar and butter.

 - I use a large-holed Microplane grater (image above) and it works great.

-The original has rhubarb, but I needed a flavor to make year round.
-And besides rhubarb is very hard to find here.
+The original recipe has a rhubarb compote, but I needed a flavor to make year-round.

 I made quince paste once, many years ago, and let me tell you the state of my poor hands after peeling them raw made me want to run to my room and cry.
-I swore never to peel another one ever again, especially since this country has commercially good quince paste sold everywhere.
+I swore never to peel another fresh quince ever again, especially since I can easily buy good quince paste everywhere.

 This shortbread recipe has been bookmarked since the beginning.
 The picture in the book is mouthwatering and it looks like something easy to do and crowd-pleasing.